thatlr/Delphi-SupportUnits/README.md

 print jobs, independently and in parallel, even on the same printer.

+## PrintDialog2

+This is an alternative to the VCL's TPrintDialog that does not depend on the VCL's "Printers" unit.
+It is suitable for programs that need to print to multiple printers (with different, independent choices for different printing situations) and that want to store the selected printer together with the corresponding settings in the registry or other computer-specific storage.

 ## ReserveLow2GB

 This can be used to test for inappropriate pointer usage, caused by casting a pointer to a (signed) 32bit integer.
 A pointer above 2GB